audluc/burger/README.md

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-* Your app will store every burger in a database, whether devoured or not.

-#### Directory structure

-All the recommended files and directories from the steps above should look like the following structure:

-├── config
-│   ├── connection.js
-│   └── orm.js
-│
-├── controllers
-│   └── burgers_controller.js
-│
-├── db
-│   ├── schema.sql
-│   └── seeds.sql
-│
-├── models
-│   └── burger.js
-│
-├── node_modules
-│
-├── package.json
-│
-├── public
-│   └── assets
-│       ├── css
-│       │   └── burger_style.css
-│       └── img
-│           └── burger.png
-│
-│
-├── server.js
-│
-└── views
-    ├── index.handlebars
-    └── layouts
-        └── main.handlebars

 ---
 ### Contributing